justinkelly/justinkelly.github.io/_posts/2013-09-06-nginx-domain-setup-script.markdown

 Hope this help other Nginx users to manage domains easier - let me know if you have any additions to the script

-Note: script assumes using PHP via fastcgi and unix sockets
+Note: script assumes using PHP via fastcgi and unix sockets.

 _Nginx auto domain setup script nginx_domain.sh_

 ```bash
 #!/bin/bash